When it comes to the groom’s wedding suit or tuxedo, there are three shopping options in Los Angeles:

 If your groomsmen will be renting their tuxedos as well, you want to keep their geographic location in mind.
 Nationwide chain stores like Friar’s or online stores like The Black Tux are accessible to all your groomsmen if they live in different parts of the country.

-2. BUYING YOUR SUIT FROM A DEPARTMENT STORE
+2. PURCHASING YOUR SUIT FROM A STORE

 Cost: $600 – $7,000+/suit